ivanmota/IgugaChecksumUtility/README.md

 #### Step 5

-Run the build again and follow the steps to install the Module again
+Run the build again and follow the steps to install the Module again.